 The Settlement includes anyone in the United States who: (1) purchased certain BP solar panels for installation on a property, or (2) currently owns a property on which these panels are installed and, in either case, who still owns some or all of the BP solar panels.

 The panels were sold through various distributors and retailers, including but not limited to Solar Depot and Home Depot.

 On December 22, 2016, the Court approved the $45.33 million Common Fund to pay for the removal and replacement of a subset of Class Panels (Category 1), and to pay administration, attorneys’ fees and costs, and Class Representative awards.
 The Court also approved the separate $20 million Claims Made Fund for the remaining Class Panels (Category 2), which have a lower failure rate.

 Complete details are found in the Settlement Agreement and in the Long Form Notice.

 How can I receive benefits?

 You must file a claim to receive benefits.
 You can file a claim online or call 1-844-360-2767 to request a claim form be sent to you.
 Category 1 claims will be paid until the Fund is spent.
-Category 2 claims will last for three years after it starts or until the $20 million fund is spent.
-As of February 7, 2020, Category 2 claims will no longer be remediated.
-Please see our FAQ section or call our toll-free number for more details.
+We will accept and honor Category 2 claims filed on or before July 21, 2020.

 What are my rights?